-One of the biggest maintenance challenges of a wind farm is its impressive size.
+One of the biggest industrial maintenance challenges of a wind farm is its impressive size.
 Some wind farms deploy up to 150 wind turbines, all looking the same, all having the same function and positioned on a very large terrain.
 To save time, efforts and cost and to be able to react accordingly to an unplanned failure, technicians should be able to localize the right asset fast and easy.

 Mobility Work features an integrated geolocation tool to streamline, centralize and manage asset tracking for an optimized maintenance performance.